acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/Activity 12 Recursions.md

 low > high

 When that condition is true, the function returns and the recursive calls stop.
-In this case, its once low = 12.
+In this case, its once low = 12, because high is 10 and low increases by 2.
+10 + 2 = 12.

 ```c++
 #include <iostream>